ali-0beid/Offensive_Security_Lab/README.md

 My goal is to create an OffSec home lab and to document everything I build/destroy during this setup so that others (and future me) can learn from this experience.
 The lab will cover almost any real life scenario, so at the end of this experiment I can be ready for CEH, OSCP, eCPTX and PNPT.
 (REALLY COOL CERTS AND BIG NAMES)
 In this small lab, I will dive in a lot of topics, from the basic setup all the way to AV evasion, in fact, here are all the stuff I will be doing:
-Setup a Pentesting Demo Lab
+1. Setup a Pentesting Demo Lab
-Working with Windows & Linux
+2. Working with Windows & Linux
-OSINT Techniques
+3. OSINT Techniques
-Social Engineering
+4. Social Engineering
-Scripting
+5. Scripting
-Hacking tools
+6. Hacking Tools
-Gaining a Foothold
+7. Gaining a Foothold
-Windows & Linux Enumeration
+8. Windows & Linux Enumeration
-Web Attacks
+9. Web Attacks
-Hacking Active Directory
+10. Hacking Active Directory
-Privilege Escalation
+11. Privilege Escalation
-Persistence Techniques
+12. Persistence Techniques
-Lateral Movement
+13. Lateral Movement
-Cloud Exploitation
+14. Cloud Exploitation
-Reverse Engineering
+15. Reverse Engineering
-Anti-Virus Evasion
+16. Anti-Virus Evasion

 The lab consists of the following:
   - Attack machines: - Kali linux